scottrippey/zustand-refined/README.md

 ### Using hooks and actions:

-The `hooks` are standard React hooks, so can be used in components and other hooks.
+The `hooks` are standard React hooks, so they can be used in components and other hooks.
 With global state, the `actions` are simply static functions that can be called anywhere, any time.

 ```tsx